ngauthier/six-ws-of-testing/README.md

 * No-one
 * You

-## Why

-* Quailty
-* The client says so
-* My boss says so
-* My psychic says so
-* To save time (testing payoff curve)
-  * Five months from now, do you know *why* you wrote it like that or why it works like that?
-  ( snippet of some ruby golf - maybe from a programming challenge w/ test suite)
-* To write what you need? (test-first, TDD)
-* To sleep at night?
+* Ask: Who should test (discuss)

 ## When

 * When the problem is difficult
+* When the problem is easy
-* When you don't know what you want to do
+* When you don't know what to do
-* When you know what you want to do
+* When you do know what to do
 * At the end
 * In the beginning
 * All of the time
 * Most of the time
 * What is the payoff
-* how much is worth it?
+* How much is worth it?

 ## Where

+* ... in the world
 * The QA department
 * India
 * Side by side
 * In the code

+* ... in the code
 * Bottom level
 * Mid Level
 * High Level